UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Made LEGENDARY-items spawn inside of locked-slots (inside cloud-slot; that way, the cool fire effect is visible )

-- Made horseshoe be an UNCOMMON food item (as well as non-food)

 - Make the locked-slots that treasure-bar spawns in tutorial deterministic